||March 23 23:59|

 a short in-class presentation about your work.
 We will post your write-up

-and code on the web site after the end of the semester, unless you
+on the course web site unless you

 Your project should be something interesting and challenging that's